-8. Turn control knob counterclockwise to the HIGH position.
-The main burner should light.
-Set control knob to any heat level between HIGH and LOW.
-To turn control knob from HIGH to a lower setting, press in the control knob and turn counterclockwise
+8. Turn control knob counterclockwise

+to the LOW position.
+The

+main burner should light.
+Set control

+knob to any heat level between HIGH

+and LOW.
+To turn control knob from

+LOW to a higher setting, press in the

+control knob and turn counterclockwise

-Note: Both HIGH and LOW are locked positions.
+Note: both HIGH and LOW are locked positions.
 You must press in control knob before turning it from these positions.